euannewlands/30DaysStreamlit/README.md

 Below is an explict list of moments I found to be noteable learning experiences during completion of the 30 Days of Streamlit "challenge"
 - **Day 4:** I'm not sure if I've ever spent time formatting the output of DataFrames using Pandas Styler object, that was useful.
 - **Day 4:** I'd never used the `plotly` package before - I was familiar with `matplotlib`, from university coding, and I had some knowledge about `seaborn`, from some earlier Data Engineering projects.
+- **Day 9:** I took the time to plot some life expectancy data using the `altair` package, which was new to me
 ---

 Below is a log of actions related to the instruction in each "daily challenge".